Ckk3/ckk-boring-website/README.md

 ## How to develop

 This project use [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers), just press f1 on vscode and select "Reopen on DevContainer".
-Create a python enviroment and install all requiriments with `pip install -r requirements.txt`

 Run `make dev` to raises a development server